po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   ![The GitHub repository creation page allows a user to name, describe, and add a README file.](./assets/image-1.png)

-* To prepare to clone the newly created repository to the local machine by clicking the green `Code` button and selecting the HTTPS option.
+* Prepare to clone the newly created repository to the local machine by clicking the green `Code` button and selecting the HTTPS option.
 Then, copy the value provided, as the following image shows:

   ![The GitHub repository shows the HTTPS connection for the repo you just created.](./assets/image-2.png)